DigitalGlobe/gbdxtools/README.rst

 GBDXtools is a package for interfacing with Maxar's GBDX platform.
+Current version is ``0.17.1``.

 In order to use GBDXtools, you need GBDX credentials.
 Email GBDX-Support@maxar.com to get these.